 The Council agreed in November 2016 to purchase the Garrison Ground at Bar End.
 The Garrison Ground was purchased in December 2016.
 This purchase will secure the future of the Garrison Ground for community sport and leisure use, and means that part of the site can be evaluated as an option for the location of the city's new sport and leisure centre.

-The current phase of the project is to develop concept designs with the facility mix agreed by Cabinet and Council in July 2016.
+The initial phase of the project was to develop concept designs with the facility mix agreed by Cabinet and Council in July 2016.
 The facility mix agreed was a 50m swimming pool, 12 court sports hall, four squash courts, a fitness gym with studios, a hydrotherapy pool and other state-of-the-art facilities.

 The concept designs will be developed in consultation with the sporting community, leisure centre users, local residents and businesses and the general public.
 Alongside the development of concept designs a formal business case will be prepared that assesses the crucial issue of funding and elements such as land ownership, transport and commissioning building designs.

 The current estimates from consultants indicate that a new sport and leisure centre at Bar End would cost in the region of £30 - £35 million and take approximately three years to design and build.